by Ben Hunt and Karin Lindquist

 Veganism is a way of living which seeks to exclude – as far as possible and practicable – all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.

 We call this extreme because humans have coexisted with farm animals for most of our evolution.
 It is as natural for human beings to live alongside poultry, pigs, and other animals as it is for ants to “milk” aphids.
 This is not an appeal to nature, it is actually evident in our physiology.
 Homo sapiens evolved from a primarily plant-eating ancestor by consuming meat and animal products, resulting in bigger brains and shorter guts.
-In fact, our digestive physiology is almost identical to a pig’s.
+In fact, our digestive physiology is closer to a pig’s or a dog’s than it is to any herbivore’s.

 Veganism has two responses to these facts.
 The more extreme response is to deny the science.
 Some vegans will claim that we are physiologically herbivores, and refuse to engage with the plentiful evidence to the contrary.
 This is simply gross cognitive dissonance.